Property Tax Sales, Private Capital, and Gentrification in the U.S.

-Local governments recover missing revenues from overdue tax bills by auctioning off claims to homes in what is known as either a tax lien or tax deed sale.
-I construct a nationwide database of such tax sales to examine how property tax delinquencies facilitate institutional real estate investment in major U.S. metro areas, and the effects of these acquisitions on neighborhood composition and housing disparities.
-Using detailed data with information on over 18,000 tax lien sales and individuals’ overdue tax payment histories from Washington, D.C. as a case study, I find prices of homes neighboring a tax lien sale property, on average, decline within the first two years of the sale, consistent with existing research on the local spillover effects of mortgage foreclosures.
-However, in already gentrifying areas, large positive pricing spillovers emerge within three years, driven by investors’ conversion of former tax lien properties into luxury housing and commercial amenities.
+Local governments recover revenues from overdue tax bills by auctioning off super senior claims to homes at semi-annual tax lien or tax deed sales.
+I construct a new nationwide registry of local tax sales to examine how property tax delinquencies facilitate institutional real estate investment in major U.S. metro areas, and the effects of these acquisitions on neighborhood composition and housing disparities.
+Using detailed data on over 18,000 tax lien sales linked to owners’ overdue tax payment histories, I document tax liens sell at a much larger haircut than mortgage foreclosed homes – for less than 10% of ex ante assessed value in the vast majority of cases.
+Prices of homes neighboring a tax lien sale property, on average, decline within the first two years of the sale.
+However, in gentrifying areas, large positive pricing spillovers emerge within three years, driven by investors’ conversion of former tax lien properties into luxury housing and commercial amenities.
 Underrepresented minority homeowners are more likely to be displaced by tax delinquency and less likely to transact homes in areas containing recent tax sales to institutional buyers.
 Private capital’s entry into the municipal finance ecosystem has amplified gentrification and the within-city Black-white wealth gap.

-Keywords: Property tax sales, institutional investors, gentrification, racial wealth gap, municipal finance, distressed properties, foreclosure auctions
+Keywords: property tax sales, institutional investors, private equity, gentrification, foreclosure options, municipal finance, distressed properties, racial wealth gap

 JEL Classification: G23, G51, H71, R23, R31